polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/creating-your-first-substrate-chain/interact.md

 > Some browsers, notably Firefox, will not connect to a local node from an https website.
 An easy work around is to try another browser, like Chromium.
 Another option is to [host this interface locally](https://github.com/polkadot-js/apps#development).

 ## Interact

-Select the **Accounts** tab, you will see test accounts which you have access to.
+Select the **Accounts** tab, you will see test accounts that you have access to.
 Some, like Alice and Bob, already have funds!

 ![Apps UI with pre-funded accounts](assets/tutorials/first-chain/apps-prefunded.png)